 Airline works with POJOs (Plain Old Java Objects) so firstly we need to define some classes that are going to hold our commands options.

-We can define our options across multiple classes and our inheritance hierarchy i.e. you can create a BaseCommand
+We can define our options across multiple classes and our inheritance hierarchy i.e. you can create a BaseCommand with

 your common options.